► Nutzungsbedingungen und

 *

 Declaration of competing interests: The lack of competing interests is declared.
-The income and donations generated by this website do not even cover the costs of the internet provider.
-No other income, e.g., through advertizing or sponsors, is generated, since over 10 years.*
+In particular, the income and donations generated by this website do not even cover the costs of the internet provider.
+No other income, e.g., through advertizing or sponsors, is generated, for over 10 years.*

 A personal note.
 This site is for sharing knowledge about